Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Abstract

 \section{Abstract}

-Thermal contact in permanent regime is the archetype of non-equilibrium stationary states driven by constant non-equilibrium constraints enforced by reservoirs of exchanged conserved microscopic quantities.
-In the present paper we are interested in a class of models with a finite number of possible configurations where the heat exchanges are described as changes in the populations of energy levels when the configurations stochastically evolve under a master equation.
-Systems with discrete configurations have no microscopic Hamiltonian dynamics but, if the microscopic deterministic dynamics which conserves energy is assumed to be ergodic, it is shown that the transition rates obey a modified detailed balance (MDB) which is generically expressed in terms of the microscopic exchange entropy variation, namely the opposite of the variation of the thermodynamic entropy of the reservoirs under a microscopic jump of the system configuration.
-We investigate the generic statistical properties for measurable quantities which arise from the MDB constraint.
-For a finite-time evolution (transient regime) from an initial equilibrium state we derive a detailed fluctuation relation for the excess exchange entropy variation and an associated integral fluctuation relation.
-In the non-equilibrium stationary state (long-time regime), the proper mathematical definition of a large deviation function is introduced together with alternative definitions, and fluctuation relations are derived.
+Thermal contact is the archetype of non-equilibrium processes driven by constant non-equilibrium constraints enforced by reservoirs exchanging conserved microscopic quantities.
+At a mesoscopic scale only the energies of the macroscopic bodies are accessible together with the configurations of the contact system.
+We consider a class of models where the contact system, as well as macroscopic bodies, have a finite number of possible configurations.
+The global system with only discrete degrees of freedom has no microscopic Hamiltonian dynamics, but it is shown that, if the microscopic dynamics is assumed to be deterministic and ergodic and to conserve energy according to some specific pattern, and if the mesoscopic evolution of the global system is approximated by a Markov process as closely as possible, then the mesoscopic transition rates obey three constraints.
+In the limit where macroscopic bodies can be considered as reservoirs at thermodynamic equilibrium (but with different intensive parameters) the mesoscopic transition rates turn into transition rates for the contact system and the third constraint becomes modified detailed balance (MDB) ; the latter is generically expressed in terms of the microscopic exchange entropy variation, namely the opposite of the variation of the thermodynamic entropy of the reservoir involved in a given microscopic jump of the contact system configuration.
+We investigate the generic statistical properties for measurable quantities that arise from the MDB constraint.
+For a finite-time evolution after the system prepared in an equilibrium state has been set in contactwith thermostats at different temperatures, we derive a detailed fluctuation relation for the excess exchange entropy variation and an associated integral fluctuation relation.
+In the non-equilibrium stationary state (long-time limit), the proper mathematical definition of a large deviation function is introduced together with alternative definitions, and fluctuation relations are derived.
 The fluctuation relation for the exchange entropy variation is merely a particular case of the Lebowitz-Spohn fluctuation relation for the action functional \cite{LebowitzSpohn1999}.
-The infinite time limit of any odd cumulant per unit time of an exchanged quantity is expressed in terms of a series involving higher even cumulants and powers of the thermodynamic force associated to the mean current ; every relation can be seen as a generalized Green-Kubo relation valid far from equilibrium.
-Its generalization to the case of several independent macroscopic currents is derived.
-It entails a relation between the $n$th-order non-linear response coefficient of any odd cumulant per unit time in the vicinity of equilibrium and a finite number of lower-order non-linear response coefficients of even cumulants per unit time.
-The latter relations can be seen as another kind of generalizations of the standard Green-Kubo formula pertaining to the first-order coefficient.
+The generalization to systems exchanging energy, volume and matter with several reservoirs, with a possible conservative external force acting on the contact system, is given explicitly.
+In the case of several independent macroscopic currents, the infinite time limit of any odd cumulant per unit time of exchanged quantities is expressed in terms of a series involving higher even cumulants and powers of the thermodynamic forces associated to the currents.
+Every relation can be seen as a generalized Einstein-Green-Kubo relation valid far from equilibrium.
+It entails a relation between the $n$th-order non-linear response coefficients of any odd cumulant per unit time in the vicinity of equilibrium and a finite number of lower-order non-linear response coefficients of even cumulants per unit time.
+The latter relations, already known in the literature, can be seen as another kind of generalizations of the standard Einstein-Green-Kubo formula pertaining to the first-order coefficient.